aquiffoo/cablyai-client/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License because it's an NPM package and it's the default option.
+Btw i don't really care so... - there is no LICENSE file for details.

 ## Contributing